TILOS-AI-Institute/Multi-Source-Prim-Dijkstra/contest/README.md

 A: Please refrain from running anything other than inference.py on our server.
 Our server is supposed to serve as a means for contestants to upload and test their submissions, not train any models.

 Q: If the "best known objective value" refers to normalized values, then why do the data_obj_stt_N.csv.gz folders only contain the absolute values for obj1,obj2,obj3?
 The problem with that is the following: The sum of normalized values have a different optimum than the sum of absolute values.
-A:  Please refer to our evaluation (script) [https://github.com/TILOS-AI-Institute/Multi-Source-Prim Dijkstra/blob/84471b8e9bcb09cf4b43e4d65c5d8f7a3f6e6a90/contest/inference.py#L109-L117].
+A:  Please refer to our evaluation [script](https://github.com/TILOS-AI-Institute/Multi-Source-Prim Dijkstra/blob/84471b8e9bcb09cf4b43e4d65c5d8f7a3f6e6a90/contest/inference.py#L109-L117).
 You are given absolute values, but the evaluation script will normalize them.

 Q: What does "the best known objective value" refer to?
-A: The “best known objective value” refers to the lowest sum of normalized cost and normalized skew computed by all combinations of alphas and sources described in Section V of our paper.
+A: The “best known objective value” refers to the lowest sum of normalized cost and normalized skew computed by all combinations of alphas and sources described in Section V of our [paper](https://vlsicad.ucsd.edu/Publications/Conferences/397/c397.pdf).

 Q: We're pretty sure that obj2 und obj3 have been swapped around in the testcases, since the github and paper talk about obj2 being $3*W+S$ and obj3 being $W+3*S$.
 The testcases seem have it the other way around.
 So which is the correct way?
 A: From our README: